bpops/treklist/README.md

 ![TrekList](./imgs/logo.png)

-TrekList is an application that expands on what I had already made: a Star Trek episode tracker written in Excel.
-But this is a standalone, automated, self-updating version with added features and capabilities.
+TrekList is an application that expands on what I had already made for my Trekkie self: a Star Trek episode tracker written in Excel.
+But this is a standalone, automated, self-updating version with lots of (planned) added features and capabilities.
 I am writing this for ME.
-But you can use it, too.
+But you can use it, too, if you like.
 LLAP :vulcan_salute:

 ![TrekList Screenshot](./imgs/screenshot.png)